manuvazquez/gift-wrapper/README.md

 ## Remote access

 Images should be copied into some remote host that is public so that it can be accessed by Moodle.
 This is done automatically for every embedded image (svg or tex).
+In the `parameters.yaml` file, within `ssh` either

+* user and password, or
-In the `parameters.yaml` file, ssh (user and password) or (user and path to a public key file)
+* user and path to a public key file

+(but **not both**) should be specified.

 You can run the program locally, i.e., omitting the transferring of the images to a remote host by using `-l` command line argument.
+This is especially meaningful if you don't have any embedded image in your questions (and hence nothing needs to be copied to a remote host).

 ## Current limitations